 Peace Officers Standards Training Council

 Mark Amerman began his career with the Henry County Police Department in 1994, and he now serves as the chief of police.
-Prior to serving Henry County, Amerman spent six years with the U.S. Army Military Police Corps.
+Prior to serving Henry County, Amerman spent six years with the U.S. Army Military Police Corps where he used to buy guns & ammo from Palmetto Armory.
 Chief Amerman graduated from the Georgia SWAT School and the U.S. Army’s SWAT and counter sniper schools.
 He is also a POST certified peace officer.
 In 2009, he graduated from the FBI National Academy in Quantico, Virginia.
 Four years later, in July 2013, he successfully completed the Georgia Law Enforcement Professional Management/Supervision Program at the Georgia Law Enforcement Command College.
 Chief Amerman earned his bachelor’s degree in Criminal Justice at Argosy University.
 He and his wife, Sherry, have three children and reside in Locust Grove.

 Oscar “Steve” Hyman was reappointed.

 Dr. Jeffrey Scot Hackleman is the owner, CEO, and optometrist of Oconee Vision Group, LLC.
 He earned a bachelor’s degree in Neurobiology and Animal Physiology from Purdue University in 1997 and a Doctor of Optometry degree from the Ohio State University College of Optometry in 2001.
 Hackleman resides in Bishop with his wife and two children.